awsdocs/aws-app-mesh-user-guide/doc_source/mesh-getting-started-ecs.md

 This is the egress port for the Envoy proxy container\.
 Set this value to `15001`\.

 `AppPorts`
 Specify any ingress ports that your application containers listen on\.
 In this example, the application container listens on port `9080`\.
+The port that you specify must match the port configured on the virtual node listener\.

 `EgressIgnoredIPs`
 Envoy doesn't proxy traffic to these IP addresses\.
-Set this value to `169.254.170.2,169.254.169.254`, which ignores the Amazon EC2 metadata server and the Amazon ECS task metadata endpoint \(which provides IAM roles for tasks credentials\)\.
+Set this value to `169.254.170.2,169.254.169.254`, which ignores the Amazon EC2 metadata server and the Amazon ECS task metadata endpoint\.
+The metadata endpoint provides IAM roles for tasks credentials\.
+You can add additional addresses\.

 ```
 "proxyConfiguration": {